 Q. What do I do with my luggage on the ferry?

 A. All of the ferries have well-marked luggage storage on the lowest level where you board, usually before the car storage.
-You simply put your bag in the area marked for you next destination.
-If you have valuables with in your luggage take them with you or take your entire bag although you may need to traverse stairs and/or escalators.
+You simply put your bag in the area marked for your next destination.
+If you have valuables within your luggage, take them with you or take your entire bag, although you may need to traverse stairs and/or escalators.

 Q. What ferry do I book if I am prone to seasickness?

 The biggest one on offer.
-The smaller ferries such as Seajets are less able to deal with inclement weather and can be very unpleasant in rough seas.
-There are no outdoor areas and you usually can’t open the windows.
+The smaller ferries, such as Seajets, are often less able to deal with inclement weather and can be very unpleasant in rough seas.
+On most of their ferries, there are no outdoor areas, and you usually can’t open the windows.
+Keep in mind ‘Seajets’ is a brand, however, not a single ship, and some are big while others are small.
+You can check their fleet on their website.

-The big ferries like BlueStar and Anek, even some of the biggest Seajests have modern stabilizers and are much better in bad weather.
-They may be slower but are also much more reliable and less prone to delays are cancellations.
+The big ferries like BlueStar and Anek, even some of the biggest Seajets, have modern stabilisers and are much better in bad weather.
+They may be slower, but are also much more reliable and less prone to delays and cancellations.

 Q. Can I take my pet on the Ferry in Greece?

-A. There are a limited number of cabins on Blue Star, Minoan and Anek that are pet friendly and they are usally at no additional cost.
-There is also usually a number of kennels available and dogs can be walked on decks provided they are on a leash and muzzled.
+A. There are a limited number of cabins on Blue Star, Minoan and Anek that are pet friendly, and they are usually at no additional cost.
+There is typically a number of kennels available, and dogs can be walked on decks as long as they are on a leash and muzzled.

 Q. How much time should I leave between ferries in Piraeus?

 A. At least an hour.
 Piraeus is the biggest port in Europe and is quite spread out.
-There are 9 Gates and if you disembark at 9 but your next ferry departs from 1 you will need at least 30 minutes to walk there, or catch a taxi.
-It’s also important to let any drivers know your expected gate number too or they can have a lot of trouble finding you.
+There are 9 Gates, and if you disembark at nine but your next ferry departs from 1, you will need at least 30 minutes to walk there, or catch a taxi.
+It’s also important to let any drivers know your expected gate number, too, or they can have a lot of trouble finding you.

 A Blue Star Ferry public lounge